Particl-Community/academy/index.rst

 .. meta::
    :description lang=en: Particl Marketplace is censorship-resistant eCommerce built on blockchain technology and respects your privacy.

 Particl Marketplace is a multi-vendor marketplace like Amazon but with true privacy-first.
 Without a third party of trust it protects you from scam, fraud and denial-of-service attacks.
 While it cuts out the middleman it paves the way for more competitive prices than ever before and makes eCommerce independent from banking.

-It protects the users, vendors, supply-chains and cuts out the middle-man.
+*It protects the users, vendors, supply-chains and you will be astonished how all this works!*

 Introduction
 ------------